- I’m a lifelong New Englander. When the temps start to rise, I head out with my family on a Northeast summer getaway.

 Kid-Friendly Summer Getaways in the Northeast

-If you need a quick escape from the summer heat, plan a weekend getaway to one of these cool summer destinations for families.
-They’re all within an easy road trip of most major metropolitan areas in the Northeast, making them easier for families to manage.
-From the southern coast of Maine to the Adirondack mountains of New York to Canada’s Atlantic islands, here are some cool spots to consider for kid-friendly summer getaways in the northeast.
+If you need a quick escape from the summer heat, plan a getaway to one of these summer destinations for families.
+They’re all within a road trip of most major metropolitan areas in the Northeast, making them easier for families to manage as a vacation or weekend getaway.
+From Maine to the Adirondacks to Canada, there are plenty of cool spots to consider:

 FAMILY FUN: 10 Best Family Resorts in the Northeast